groupbwt/scrapy-boilerplate/README.md

 ### Code generation

-There is a scrapy command to generate class files and automatically add imports ti `__init__` files.
+There is a scrapy command to generate class files and automatically add imports to `__init__` files.
 It can be used as follows:

 ```
 scrapy new spider SampleSpider